BuelentUendes/CP_4_graphs/README.md

 python3 main.py
 ~~~

+The "src" folder includes the source code for the models, whereas the "utils" folder includes additional utility functions needed for the project.
-The project was run on MacOS with Python 3.9.
+The project was run on MacOS with Python 3.9 as well as Linux Ubuntu.